Goodnews28/FBLA/README.md

 * Input numerical values for investments and savings.

+* Type 'help' at any point in game to reach the help menu

-* Type 'quit' at any time to exit the game.
+* Type 'stop' at any time to exit the game.

 ### Roadmap: